MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Sh.md

 To list and manage your projects, authenticate by running the following command:

-This process opens a browser tab for you to log in.
+This [[Process]] opens a browser tab for you to log in.
 It also creates certificates on your computer for [SSH](https://docs.platform.sh/development/ssh.html).

 Once you are logged in, a list of your projects appears, along with some tips for getting started.
 If you experience [[authentication]] issues or want to force a login, run the command `platform login`.